olavodotpy/real-time-crypto/README.md

-## Necessary step to install the project and configure a Django.
+# Necessary step to install the project:

 ## Install a Virtual Environment: